 It was not hard to perceive the reason for their interest in him: they were getting to that ‘difficult’ age.
 They already knew it was hazardous to be around most men with what they openly offered and signaled but, tragically, he gave no sign of being influenced by anything they did.
 They would need to rethink their approach, and bring out the bigger guns.

-The younger, pre-pubescent girls—how that phrase rolls off the tongue, conjuring up visions of innocence and purity in those little-monsters-in-training—were steadily and inexorably building their unmanning-armamentarium, until that explosive change of puberty revealed them in all of their mind-shattering glory to the eagerly waiting world of men.
+The younger, pre-pubescent girls—how that phrase rolls off the tongue, conjuring up visions of innocence and purity in those little-monsters-in-training—were steadily and inexorably building, growing their unmanning-armamentarium, until that explosive change of puberty revealed them in all of their mind-shattering glory to the eagerly waiting world of men.

 They were no obvious threat to him for another year or two, but the developing older girls were getting to, or were at that age where he was of interest to them for other emerging reasons that even they had difficulty understanding, and which were often made all too clear to him as they monitored with some surprise, hair beginning to grow in strange places, and their need for hiding most of their wondrously changing bodies, and their hips beginning to widen interestingly.
 They began to sway in their walk in a way that was designed to create interest and intrigue in those of the opposite sex.

 They knew what was happening to them, but still knew nothing of him, though he became more interesting every day, and damn the alleged dangers that their mothers had warned them about.
 What was this?
 Their mothers giving them advice on avoiding men, when they had not avoided them, but had sought to attract them?
-One, at least: their father and had let him get at her in the most intimate way.
+One, at least: their father, she had let get at her in the most intimate way for them to be here on earth, and in this school.
 It was nothing less than hypocrisy!

 They didn’t know what to make of this man working around them in their school, but they continually tested the limits to try and find out what they could, while he tried to keep them out, and at a safe distance, which meant, as far from him as possible.